TheLiam1/Green-Program-Starter/README.md

 calculate something one time a month.
 The goal of my program now is to boot the program, if it really is in use.
-Additionally my program will check, if the electricity that feeds the program is completely from green resources.
+Additionally, my program will check, if the electricity that feeds the program is completely from green resources.

 ## Technologien, Bibliotheken und Sprachen, die ich benutzen möchte: